Optimism-superchains-smart-layer/.github/profile/README.md

 # Optimism's superchains smart layer
 This Guide describes how to setup a smart layer's node on any EVM data availability layer, in this case ethereum (L1) or any op-stack chain (L2).

+# What is smart layer
+An OP-Stack chain that indexes its Data availability layer for events and let's smart contract developers register function hooks that should get executed when said events occur.
+Event's in this case could be normal events or a new L1 block being created.
+In summary, it creates EVM Event-Triggered Transactions and EVM Block-Triggered Transactions.

 # Getting started